redcoreit/win-core/README.md

 ## About

-Core component install scripts for Windows OS \
+Standard component install scripts for Windows OS \
-Core components to be installed:
+Standard components to be installed:
 - WinGet
 - PowerShell 7
-- Windows Terminal
 - git

  What optional component will be installed is controlled by tags (space separated). \
  Available tags are:
+ - no-std: Skip installation of standard components
  - terminal: Install Windows Terminal
  - dotnet: Install .NET 6 SDK
  - vs: Install Visual Studio 2022 Pro with desktop development workload